uvdesk/support-center-bundle/README.md

     <a href="https://gitter.im/uvdesk/support-center-bundle"><img src="https://badges.gitter.im/uvdesk/support-center-bundle.svg" alt="connect on gitter"></a>
 </p>

-The **UVDeskSupportCenterBundle** introduces the Support Center portal to the [UVDesk Community][1] helpdesk, a nifty solution to provide your customers with an easy interface to manage their tickets and easily engage with your support staff.
-The Support Center also includes a Knowledgebase that can be easily managed by your support staff.
+The **UVDeskSupportCenterBundle** seamlessly integrates a customer-facing Support Center portal into the [UVDesk Community][1] helpdesk, offering customers an intuitive interface to submit, track, and manage their support tickets.
+It also features a fully manageable Knowledgebase, enabling support staff to publish helpful articles and FAQs, empowering customers with self-service options and reducing repetitive queries.

 The support center bundle comes loaded with the following features:

-  * **Knowledgebase** - Publish articles and group them into Folders and Categories
+  * **Knowledgebase** - Create and publish informative articles to help customers find answers quickly without needing direct support.
+Organize your content into clearly defined Folders and Categories, making it easy for users to navigate and locate relevant information.
+Whether it's troubleshooting guides, FAQs, or how-to articles, the Knowledgebase empowers your support team to reduce repetitive queries and enhances the overall self-service experience for customers.

-  * **Customer Ticket Portal** - Enable web login for your customers to manage their tickets through an easy-to-use interface
+  * **Customer Ticket Portal** - Allow customers to log in via the web to easily view, track, and manage their support tickets through a user-friendly interface.

 Installation
 --------------